fairy-stockfish/Fairy-Stockfish/Readme.md

 ## Contributing

-If you appreciate this project, please consider to support it by [donating via paypal](https://paypal.me/FairyStockfish), by [contributing CPU time](https://github.com/ianfab/fishtest/wiki) to the framework for testing of code improvements, or by [contributing to the code](https://github.com/ianfab/Fairy-Stockfish/wiki/Contributing) or documentation.
+If you like this project, please support its development by [donating via paypal](https://paypal.me/FairyStockfish), by [contributing CPU time](https://github.com/ianfab/fishtest/wiki) to the framework for testing of code improvements, or by [contributing to the code](https://github.com/ianfab/Fairy-Stockfish/wiki/Contributing) or documentation.
+An [introduction to the code base](https://github.com/ianfab/Fairy-Stockfish/wiki/Understanding-the-code) can be found in the wiki.

 ## Supported games